Acres of Books

-Acres of Books was a large independent bookstore in downtown Long Beach, California.
+Acres of Books was a large independent bookstore in downtown Long Beach, California from 1934 to 2008.

 Background

 The business was founded in Cincinnati, Ohio, in 1927 by Bertrand Smith.
 In 1934 Smith moved to California and established the store in Long Beach; he moved to the current address at 240 Long Beach Boulevard in 1960.
 Acres of Books was the largest and oldest family-owned second-hand bookstore in California, claiming to have in stock over one million books.

 In 1959 Smith gave to the people of Long Beach a collection of rare books, some dating back to the 15th century.
 Included in the collection is a two volume facsimile of the Gutenberg Bible, all of which is housed as part of the Loraine and Earl Burns Miller Special Collections Room at the main branch of the Long Beach public library.

 In 1990 Acres of Books was designated a cultural heritage landmark by the City of Long Beach.